On Social Justice

 Hayek certainly had warned about these matters far earlier, especially in his classic 1944 work, The Road To Serfdom.
 And he was not the only voice to offer concern about this; many others have followed him.
 One such figure is American economist and social commentator Thomas Sowell.
 The author of many dozens of important books on this and other topics, his writings are always worth carefully following.

-Image of Intellectuals and Society: Revised and Expanded Edition
+Image of Intellectuals and Society

 In one of his newest volumes, the revised and enlarged edition of Intellectuals and Society (Basic Books, 2009, 2011) he spends even further time on this concept of social justice.
 Like Hayek, he bemoans both the elasticity of the term, and the socialist ramifications which lie behind it.
 He begins one discussion on this with these words: